Elon Musk + AI + Microsoft = Awesome Dota 2 Player

 ...I am beginning to ask myself, whether weak AI like this (no actual intelligence or understanding) may not actually be on-par with many humans, which fare not much better at understanding things.

 Everything that's dangerous should be regulated..
-(Score:2)
+(Score:4, Informative)